planetlambert/turing/GUIDE.md

     {
         Name: "c",
         Symbols: []string{"*"},
-         // Note that we substituted `a` with `0` here
+        Operations: []string{"P0"}, // Note that we substituted `a` with `0` here
-        Operations: []string{"P0"},
         FinalMConfiguration: "b",
     },
 }

-// We have taken the liberty of choosing `c` as the m-configuration name
+// Above we have taken the liberty of choosing `c` as the "compiled" m-configuration name
-// for our compiled m-function.
-Turing will just use `q1`, `q2`, `q3`, ...
+// for our m-function.
+Turing will just use `q1`, `q2`, `q3`, ... during compilation, so
-// during compilation, so our m-configuration should really look like
+// our m-configuration should really look like:
 MConfigurations{
     {
         Name: "q1",